skeeto/skewer-mode/README.md

  6. Visit the document from your browser

-If your document isn't a static page but is instead hosted by its own server, you can still Skewer the page.
-See the proxy below.
+If your document isn't a static page but is instead hosted by its own server, you can still skewer the page.
+See CORS support below.

 ### Browser Support